Life during treatment

 If your child isn't able to go into school, you can apply for a grant from the Department of Education to pay for them to be taught at home.
 Ask the medical social worker about this.

 Moving on to second- or third-level education

 Moving from primary to secondary school and on to university is a huge transition for any young person.
 For children who are living with or beyond childhood cancer, who may be dealing with long-term or late effects, this change can be particularly daunting.
-The Childhood Cancer Foundation Ireland webinar series provides information and advice on moving from primary to secondary school and on to third level.
+The Childhood Cancer Ireland webinar series provides information and advice on moving from primary to secondary school and on to third level.

 Moving from primary to second level education

 The experienced webinar panel includes the parent of a childhood cancer survivor, the principal of a large community school and a teacher at Our Lady’s Hospital School CHI, Crumlin and gives practical information and guidance on: